How to Recruit Millennials - 7 Strategies that Work | Thomas.co

 Millennials like many other generations enjoy perks however, you need to drive certain perks as part of the offer more than others.
 For example, think about developing improved work/life balance, wellness related perks and possibly socially responsible benefits.

-Consider elements like remote working or summer hours so that balance is met and even introduce things like wellness packages where they can access gyms or healthcare through the organisation.
+Consider elements like remote working or summer hours so that balance is met and even introduce things like wellness packages where they can access gyms or healthcare through the organization.

 In conclusion